brianfarris/Disco2/python_plotting_scripts/discopy/README.md

 pars['NumR']   #Number of radial non-ghost zones.
 ```

-## Advanced Use
+### Advanced Use

-'Grid' objects contain all the necessary grid data: face locations, numbers of
+`Grid` objects contain all the necessary grid data: face locations, numbers of
 zones and ghost zones in each dimension, and primitive values for each cell.

 Make a grid, from a parfile, or a parfile and checkpoint: